Cyber Security Tips Every Small Business Owner Should Follow

 - Download and install once updates are available: Patches and updates are always provided by vendors to fix security problems and to improve the functioning of the software.
 Thus these need to be downloaded manually or automatically.

 - Make backups of every data and information: The data found on business computers should be backed regularly especially data which is critical and without which the functioning of the company could be affected.
+When you take regular backups of your company’s data and information, you won’t be worried in case you lose or misplace the data somewhere.
+A copy of the data will always be saved with you.

 - Keep a control on the physical access to network components and computers: Prevent unauthorized individuals from accessing business computers.
 Laptops tend to be targets of theft so ensure that they are stored and locked away properly.